Battle of Pea River

-The Battle of Pea River was a battle fought between the Alabama Militia and the Creek Indians during the Second Creek War, in the vicinity of the present-day Pike County, Alabama, roughly 17 miles east of Troy, Alabama in the United States.
+The Battle of Pea River was fought between the Alabama Militia and the Creek Indians during the Second Creek War, in the vicinity of the present-day Pike County, Alabama, roughly 17 miles east of Troy, Alabama in the United States.

 Background

 Many Creek Indians in central and south Alabama were being forced off their lands that were guaranteed to them by the United States.
 The Creeks, angry that the land that had been promised to them was being taken from them by local settlers by violent force.
 A band of about 400 Creeks responded by burning local homes and plantations along the Pea River swamp as they moved south.
 Even the Three Notch Trail that traversed through Troy was considered dangerous at this point, as other local Creek Indians around the area were turning violent and burning and looting houses along the stretch of road.

 In response to the threat by the Creeks, a force of over 250 combined Alabama and Georgia militiamen led under U.S. General William Wellborn tracked the band of 400 Creeks that included men, women, and children.
 The path of the Creeks had become easy to find due to the several looted and burned plantations they had left behind them as they moved south.